opendataphilly/opendataphilly-jkan/_datasets/candidates.md

 notes: "***THIS DATASET IS UNDER CONSTRUCTION AND WILL BE RE-RELEASED SHORTLY***\r\
   \n\r\nThe individuals who are candidates for elected office.
 Internally, this information\
   \ is used to create the ballot.
 Externally, candidates and campaigns will want to\
-  \ know who their opponents are. \r\n\r\nTrouble downloading or have questions about\
+  \ know who their opponents are. "
-  \ this City dataset?
-Visit the [OpenDataPhilly Discussion Group](http://www.phila.gov/data/discuss/)"
 organization: City of Philadelphia
 resources:
 - description: THIS DATASET IS UNDER CONSTRUCTION AND WILL BE RE-RELEASED SHORTLY